@ The University of Waikato

 Wireless coverage areas

 eduroam is available everywhere that is covered by the University of Waikato wireless network.
 This includes most buildings and common areas at the Hillcrest campus.
 For full details, see our wireless coverage map (530kb PDF).
+Note - This coverage map is in the process of being updated.

 To connect to eduroam with your University of Waikato account, use these settings (don't worry if your device doesn't offer to let you change all of these options):